Thomas Clouston: Life

-In 1875, he was elected a Fellow of the Royal Society of Edinburgh, his proposers were Sir Joseph Lister, 1st Baron Lister, John Hutton Balfour, Sir William Turner and Alexander Crum Brown.
+In 1874 Clouston was elected a member of the Harveian Society of Edinburgh and served as president in 1908.
+In 1875 he was elected a Fellow of the Royal Society of Edinburgh, his proposers were Sir Joseph Lister, 1st Baron Lister, John Hutton Balfour, Sir William Turner and Alexander Crum Brown.
 In 1881 he was elected a member of the Aesculapian Club.

 In 1894 he opened the Craig House extension to the Royal Edinburgh asylum on Easter Craiglockhart Hill, which was renamed the Thomas Clouston Clinic in 1972.
 The buildings later became part of Napier University.
 From 1902 to 1904 he was President of the Royal College of Physicians of Edinburgh.

 Clouston retired in 1908 and was knighted in 1911.
 He is commemorated by a brass plaque on the eastern aspect of the north transept of St Magnus Cathedral in Kirkwall.
 His son was the author Storer Clouston.
 He Received the Freedom of the Burgh of Kirkwall on 28 August 1908.

 At the end of his life Clouston lived at 26 Heriot Row, an elegant and substantial Georgian townhouse in Edinburgh's New Town.

 He died in Edinburgh on 19 April 1915.
 He is buried in Dean Cemetery in Edinburgh with his wife Dame Harriet Secur Storer (1835–1917).
 The grave lies on the obscured southern terrace.
 His daughter, Augusta Maud Clouston CBE (1871–1960) lies to the side, with her husband Sir David Wallace (1862–1952).